AtlasPublicPolicy/power-bi-embedded/README.md

 ## Embedding Content in WordPress
 Once the Power BI content is created in WordPress, you can embed it anywhere with a shortcode.
 The shortcode accepts the unique identifier for the Power BI content (visible from "All Power BI Items") and an optional width and height to customize the size of the content where it is being embedded, if you want to override the default width and/or height for the content.

     [powerbi id=X width=X height=X]

-## Check Resource State
-You can insert shortcode into pages/posts to display content based on resource state.
-Check the following examples.
+You also can use a shortcode to display content based on the Power BI Embedded resource state.
+This shortcode allows you to show content when the resource is active and other content when the resource is paused.

 Display the content when resource is active.
     [powerbi_resource]